-Varrio White Fence [Eastside Varrio White Fence /Cerca Blanc / WF] is a predominately Hispanic-American street gang from the Boyle Heights area of Los Angeles.
+Eastside Varrio White Fence [WF, v.
+WF, Cerca Blanca / WF] is a predominately Hispanic-American street gang from the Boyle Heights area of Los Angeles.
 It is considered one of the oldest and most respected neighborhoods in all of Los Angeles.
 It dates back to the late 1920s and they have been active in the same community for nearly 100 years.
 Their rivalry with El Hoyo Maravilla is the oldest gang rivalry in all of Southern California, and probably the entire United States.
 Their conflict pre-dates World War II and is still active today.

 The gang came into prominence during the Pachuca era of the 1940s and were one of the first gangs to develop rivalries with all the surrounding varrios, including Primera Flats, Varrio Nuevo Estrada and El Hoyo Maravilla.
 During the 1950s, White Fence members socialized at the Jewel Theatre on Whittier Blvd near Indiana Street but by the 1960s, the theatre was closed.

-Today, White Fence is one of the largest geographical gangs in the Boyle Heights / East Los Angeles section of the County and in 2006 the Los Angeles City Attorney’s office filed a civil injunction against the gang, labeling it a nuisance.
+Today, White Fence is one of the largest geographical gangs in the Boyle Heights and in 2006 the Los Angeles City Attorney’s office filed a civil injunction against the gang, labeling it a nuisance.
 During the years to follow, the White Fence community has undergone a serious gentrification transition, with new buildings constructed, old buildings renovated and rents increasing.

 Felipe “Casper” Herrera and Raul Montano from White Fence gang talk about getting shot with no fear.
 Herrera has been shot on 3 separate occasions and states that he is prepared to get shot again.

-The clicks from the ES White Fence gang in Boyle Heights includes the Tiny Locos (TLS), The Hole Locos, Spiders (SPS), Pee Wees, Cherries, Monstro (Monster), Lil Spiders, CDK, Malos (MLS), and the Alley Locos.
+The clicks from the ES White Fence gang in Boyle Heights includes the Tiny Locos (TLS), The Hole Locos (THLS), Spiders (SPS), Pee Wees, Cherries, Monstro (Monster), Lil Spiders, CDK, Malos (MLS), and the Alley Locos.

 WS White Fence click: LCS,